-IKB's innovative, high-growth customers in the high-end midmarket create numerous jobs and play an important role in the success of the German economy, not least in the context of the global marketplace.
+IKB's innovative, high-growth customers in the high-end German midmarket create numerous jobs and play an important role in the success of the German economy, not least in the context of the global marketplace.
 IKB intends for its service range to strengthen and secure the position of its customers for the long term.

 IKB is focused on the benefit to the customer.
 All advisory services and products are geared towards customer needs and continuously developed and enhanced.
 IKB supports its customers' strategic long-term investments with sustainable solutions.
 This includes a strategic dialogue on the sustainability of business plans.
-IKB contributes to safeguarding the future of Germany's medium-sized companies with its comprehensive advisory services and tailored financing concepts.
+IKB contributes to safeguarding the future of Germany's mid-cap companies with its comprehensive advisory services and tailored financing concepts.
+IKB is unique in its public programme loan expertise: Every corporate customer advisor has the knowledge needed to provide professional advice to companies in the upper midmarket concerning appropriate development loan solutions, supported by a highly specialised development loan product team.